EducationImperial College London (2017-Present), Cambridge University (2013-2017), Longsands Academy (2006-2013)

 When I’m not struggling through physics calculations you’ll often find me doing some kind of sport: I love to run and cycle when the weather’s good, and when it’s not so good I try my hand at gymnastics.
 When I need to recharge I like to drink coffee and chat with my friends, or read a book.
 I’m currently challenging myself to read books that I wouldn’t normally pick off a shelf, so I’m open to any recommendations!

-I use computer models to work out the properties of theoretical particles that we've never seen!
+My Work: I use computer models to work out the properties of theoretical particles that we've never seen!